About the Screenplay

 He began researching this story and discovered a wealth of additional information.
 He formed a writing team and, with them, developed an article about Preece that was published in the Spring 2021 issue of the Journal of Olympic History.
 Click here for a copy of the article.

-To share the story further, Tom learned screenwriting and developed a screenplay about a fictitious young girl inspired by Preece’s story.
-The result is “Go for the Five,” which he hopes will capture the attention of a passionate and enthusiastic producer.
+Motivated to share this fascinating story with the public, Tom learned screenwriting and developed a screenplay about Millie Parker, a fictitious young girl inspired by Preece’s 1912 experiences.
+The result is “Go for the Five,” a screenplay which is now ready for a passionate and enthusiastic producer to help bring to a theater near you.